Data Counting Processing

 Rule: None

-The received data may contain abnormal data (bad registers, reset to 0, external data sources, etc.).
-It is possible to replace this consumption data with 0 via the "trigger" parameter:
+Received data may contain anomalous data (incorrect registers, reset data, external data sources, etc.).
+It is possible to replace these consumption data with 0 via the "trigger" parameter:

 Key